• Current students

 Updating your CRM profile:

-In order to ensure the Institute's legitimate business interests in promoting the efficient administration of your exemption application process in a timely and reliable manner, and in appropriately managing your application details and status in an electronic format (including for internal record keeping purposes).
+In order to ensure the Institute's legitimate business interests in promoting the efficient administration of your exemption application process in a timely and reliable manner, and in appropriately managing your application details and status in an electronic format (including for internal record keeping purpose.

-The Institute has carried out a "Legitimate Interests Assessment" ("LIA") to determine if we can process your Personal Data on the legal basis of our legitimate interests (Article 6(1)(f) of the GDPR).
-For more information on the LIA we carried out and the balancing test we engaged in,
+The Institute has carried out a Legitimate Interests Assessment ("LIA") to determine if we can process Personal Data on the legal basis of our legitimate interests (Article 6(1)(f) of the GDPR).

 A Legitimate Interests Assessment requires us to: